AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 ## Filters {#filters}

 Adobe Experience Manager provides various search filters which you can use to refine and segment your search using a scoped query.
 When you are unsure about the title or meta description of an asset, you can use various search filters to make your search more relevant.
 You can use search filters with or without typing a keyword.
-To open the filters panel, click the **GlobalNav** icon and select **[!UICONTROL Filters]**.
+To open the filters panel in **[!UICONTROL Admin view]**, click the **GlobalNav** icon and select **[!UICONTROL Filters]**.
+Whereas, to open the filters panel in **[!UICONTROL Assets view]**, click [!UICONTROL Filters] beside search bar.

 ![Filters panel](assets/filters.png)